abdorrahmani/chat-server/README.md

 server:
   host: "0.0.0.0"   # (currently informational; the server binds to :port)
   port: 8080         # listening port for both TCP and WebSocket
-  type: "tcp"        # "tcp" or "websocket"
+  type: "tcp"        # "tcp" or "websocket" or gRPC
   maxClients: 100
   readTimeout: 5     # seconds (not all timeouts may be enforced in handlers)
   writeTimeout: 5    # seconds